Prince of Persia: The Two Thrones: Reception

 Non video-game publications gave the game some positive reviews.
 The A.V.
 Club gave the game an A− and stated: "The nice thing about sequels to successful games is that all the rough edges are buffed out, and The Two Thrones honors its graceful hero with impeccable controls and design."
-Maxim gave it a score of eight out of ten and said that the game "gets points for cribbing Sam Fisher's stealth skills and using a whip-like weapon that will send "God of War" fans scurrying to gaming chat rooms to voice their displeasure with the similarities.
+Maxim gave it a score of eight out of ten and said that the game "gets points for cribbing Sam Fisher's stealth skills and using a whip-like weapon that will send 'God of War' fans scurrying to gaming chat rooms to voice their displeasure with the similarities.
 Thankfully, the controversy is worth it for this energetic adventure."
 The Times gave it a favorable review and said, "The graphics are superb, especially on the Xbox, and if you can cope with the frustration of replaying tricky scenes again and again, this could be the game for you."
 The Sydney Morning Herald also gave it four stars out of five and stated that "One of the best new features is the Speed Kill, a stealth attack that requires timed button presses for successful take-downs – a brilliant addition to the already exhilarating game play."
 Detroit Free Press gave the PS2 version three stars out of four and said, "The fighting in The Two Thrones is superb.
 The prince has a nice array of combination moves that accompany his acrobatic skills.
 But the signature part of combat is the speed kill, which allows you some nifty and gruesome stealth kills."
 However, Charles Herold of The New York Times gave it an average review and stated that "I felt all the considerable pleasure the game had given me had been taken back."

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Two Thrones for "Action/Adventure Game of the Year", "Outstanding Achievement in Animation", and "Outstanding Character Performance - Female".